exonum/exonum-doc/src/advanced/timestamping-tutorial.md

   blockchain state
 - find the timestamping transaction proof using its hash
-- return the proof of the timestamping transaction which is comprised of the proofs of the latest blockchain block, timestamping service table and the timestamping transaction.
+- return the proof of the timestamping transaction which is comprised of the proofs of the latest blockchain block, Timestamping service table and the timestamping transaction.

 As a result of the operations above, the `handle_timestamp_proof` method proves